 Course summary

-• Be taught by subject matter experts, former and current practitioners and research and teaching focused academics.
+- Be taught by our expert lecturers, former and current practitioners, and research and teaching focused academics.

 Modules

-Terms 1 & 2 (full-time) or 1-4 (part-time) In addition to a general induction to the programme, there is a two-week induction covering the Key Principles of the English Legal System.
+Terms 1 & 2 (full-time) or 1-4 (part-time): In addition to a general induction to the programme, there is a two-week induction covering the Key Principles of the English Legal System.
 This is compulsory for non-law students, but also open to students wanting a refresher in the fundamentals of the law of England and Wales.
 This would be useful for any student who has taken a considerable break from legal education.
-Compulsory modules include: Employment law Research Methods Training to help you prepare for your dissertation You may then choose three from the list of elective modules which includes modules such as: Board Dynamics and Strategy Company Law and Compliance Corporate Governance in Practice Corporate Social Responsibility and Sustainability Finance, Accounting and Risk Management International Corporate Governance Term 3 (full-time) or 5 & 6 (part-time) Dissertation in Employment Law
+Compulsory modules include: Employment law Research Methods Training to help you prepare for your dissertation You may then choose three* modules from our elective module guide running at your location of study. *All optional modules are subject to availability and may change from time to time.
+Not all modules may be available in all terms.
+Only modules running at the location of study will be available to choose.
+Term 3 (full-time) or 5 & 6 (part-time): Dissertation in Employment Law

 Assessment method